aravind-ramaswami/arr229/lab6.md

 # Future Improvements

 I would want to investigate adaptive gains so that the controller gains would automatically adjust for different initial setpoints, floor conditions, or battery voltage levels.
 I was unable to implement this because of time constraints, but I would like to investigate it in the future.
-Additionally, I would like to combine the linear and orientation pid controllers so the car can be driven to a particular waypoint.
+Additionally, I would like to combine the linear and orientation PID controllers so the car can be driven to a particular waypoint.

+# Conclusion

+I really enjoyed this lab and the previous lab, as they gave me hands-on experience in developing and implementing a PID controller on a physical robot.
+It was also cool to see the response curves predicted by control theory appear in my data.
+I am excited to use these controllers in future labs.
+Additionally, I would also like to thank Anunth Ramaswami for helping me debug my PID controller and tune its gains.